- 3 to 3½ hour tour

-Kralendijk The capitol of Bonaire is Kralendijk.
-Downtown mainstreet has great shops featuring local souvenirs and a mixture of delicious international restaurants.
-A quaint little town, Kralendijk is lined with delightfully painted pastel stucco houses, in pinks, oranges and lime green.
+Kralendijk The of Bonaire is Kralendijk.
+Downtown has great shops featuring local souvenirs and a mixture of delicious international restaurants.
+A quaint little town, Kralendijk is lined with delightfully painted pastel stucco houses, in pinks, oranges lime green.

 Gotomeer Lake/Flamingo SanctuaryThis inland lake is perhaps one of the most picturesque spots on Bonaire.
 Chances are, visitors to this spot will get a close-up view of Bonaire's shy signature bird, the pink flamingo.
 The northern route winds along the lake's southern shore.

 Rincon is the oldest town of the Netherlands Antilles.
-It was founded in 1527 by the spanish.
-In this former slavetown it looks like time stands still.
+It was founded in 1527 by In this it looks like time stands still.